 Federal funds are given to and awarded by the university to students demonstrating high need.
+Preference is to students receiving Federal Pell Grant.
 Amounts vary.

 Teach Grant Program

 Up to \$4,000 per year for students who intend to teach in public or private elementary or secondary school that serves students from low income families.